Chart Color Schemes

 Bossley Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified six projects expected to impact the area.
-Key projects include Prairievale Public Preschool, Club Marconi Seniors Living Development, The Horsley Drive Upgrade, and Fairfield Hospital Redevelopment.
-The following details those likely to be most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified six projects that could impact this region.
+Notable ones are Prairievale Public Preschool, Club Marconi Seniors Living Development, The Horsley Drive Upgrade, and Fairfield Hospital Redevelopment.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.